-1. WHERE WE ARE-THE STATE OF ANTI-CORRUPTION EFFORTS IN AFGHANISTAN
+1. WHERE WE ARE-THE STATE OF ANTI-CORRUPTION EFFORTS IN AFGHANISTAN nomically viable state.

 It is well acknowledged that corruption in Afghanistan erodes the legitimacy of the government and bolsters the myriad of illicit terrorist and criminal actors.
-For that reason, both President Ashraf Ghani and CEO Abdullah ran on counter-corruption platforms, and both leaders seek to enable their nation to become a secure, economically viable state.
+For that reason, both President Ashraf Ghani and CEO Abdullah ran on counter-corruption platforms, and both leaders seek to enable their nation to become a secure, economically rights atom.

-As a civil society organization dedicated to ending the nexus between corruption and conflict, especially in the natural resource sector, Global Witness has worked in Afghanistan since 2011, travelling regularly to the country to work with our local civil society partners, the Afghan government, and international donors to build momentum for governance reforms so that corruption creases to be an existential threat to the Afghan state.
+As a civil society organization dedicated to ending the nexus between corruption and conflict, especially in the natural resource sector, Global Witness has worked in Afghanistan since 2011, travelling regularly to the country to work with our local civil society partners, the Afghan government, and international donors to build momentum for governance reforms so that corruption ceases to be an existential threat to the Afghan state.
 As one of the leading counter corruption organizations operating in Afghanistan, Global Witness was honored in June of this year to be invited, along with Transparency International and Integrity Watch Afghanistan, to meet with President Ashraf Ghani to discuss the government reform agenda.

 There have been some early counter-corruption victories.
 For example, President Ghani has set up a procurement board and personally reviews all contracts over one million dollars, claiming that millions of dollars have been saved, for instance, in fuel contracts for the Ministries of Defense and Interior.
-President Ghani, CEO Abdullah, and other senior members of the government have also now declared their financial assets, and the High Office of Oversight and Anti-Corruption (HOOAC) is reportedly in the process of further asset registration, as required by Afghan Law and its commitments in the United Nations Convention Against Corruption (UNCAC).
+President Ghani, CEO Abdullah, and other senior members of the government have also now declared their financial assets, and the High Office of Oversight and Anti-Corruption (HOOAC) is reportedly in the process of further asset registration, as required by Afghan Law and its commitments in the United Nations Convention Against Corruption (UNCAC)

 Nevertheless, the view from the ground is that building a more transparent, accountable, and legitimate Afghan government that can ultimately fund and protect itself remains a formidable challenge.
 While the Afghan government has publicized important counter-corruption initiatives, there has been a lack of strategy and institutionalization of reforms.
-There are consistent reports that corruption increased in the aftermath of election turmoil in 2014 and continues to grow in response to political stagnation, rising insecurity, and economic decline.
+There are consistent reports that corruption increased in the aftermath of election turmoil in 2014 and continues to grow in response to polit-

-The alternation of election during in 2014 and conductes of grow in response to point ical stagnation, rising insecurity, and economic decline.
 Recent new scandals have hurt the perception of government commitment to a reform agenda.
-One of the most notable involves senior government officials working with the perpetrators of the 2010 Kabul Bank scandal for a highly profitable publicprivate partnership on land which should have already been confiscated and with money whose origins are unclear.
+One of the most notable involves senior government officials working with the perpetrators of the 2010 Kabul Bank scandal for a highly profitable public-private partnership on land which should have already been confiscated and with money whose origins are unclear.
 Last month, the government announced a contract for a new township of nearly nine thousand homes across over thirty acres of land near Kabul with an initial investment of at least \$95 million.
 One of the leading investors, however, was Khalilullah Frozi, who was supposed to be serving a fifteen year prison sentence for his leading role as the Chief Executive of Kabul Bank, which collapsed in 2010 after revelations that nearly \$900 million had been embezzled from the bank by key elites in the Afghan government.
 At the very public ceremony to sign the contract, Frozi was flanked by President Ghani's legal advisor and the Special Representative of Afghanistan in Reform and Good Governance.